Even when you think you understand innovation, you probably don’t. Not really.

 For anyone seriously involved in innovation, it’s stunning to realize that the industry learned nothing from early 2000’s Nokia.
 Regarding the car industry, people still think of it as a hardware business.
 It’s all about the car, the engine, the brakes, the dashboard, the performance, the security, the comfort.
 We barely register that vehicles are now being hacked into, that accidents happen because of dozens of millions of lines of code that make a modern suburban vehicle today, or that mapping, geolocalization, and communications are now indispensable.
 Continue reading “Car manufacturers are the new Nokia”

 I discussed Uberization at length in a recent article.
 But this is just a model of disruption, among many others.
 To be complete, I should at least also speak about teslaization which I believe to be more dangerous for many companies, and their relation to by-the-book disruption.
-These are the three states of disruption that will shape the future of your company, whether you’ll be a disruptor, or a disruptee.
+These are the three states of disruption that will shape the future of your company, whether you’ll be a disruptor or a disrupted.
 Continue reading “A roadmap to disruption”

 There is this fear syndrome that has been running for a few months amongst the leaders of every single market in the western world: are we going to get uberized?
 As they are asking themselves this question, you’ll probably detect a hint of a smile in their eyes.
-Not many corporations really believe that someone will just “walk in”, and steal their market away from them overnight.
+Not many corporations believe that someone will just “walk in”, and steal their market away from them overnight.
 Continue reading “It’s not Uber, it’s you!”

 Tomorrow, I’ll be presenting a keynote titled “Trading Risk, the Most Valuable Currency Between Startups and the Industry” for the CEA at the LETI Days event.
-The main points of this discussion will be on the positive nature of risk for businesses, the cultural gap that French (and Europeans) have in regard of dealing with risks, and on how to strategically game the innovation rules.
+The main points of this discussion will be on the positive nature of risk for businesses, the cultural gap that French (and Europeans) have regarding dealing with risks, and on how to strategically game the innovation rules.
 Continue reading “Risk, the most valuable currency between startups and the industry”